saramezuri/stock-forecast-monte-carlo-methods/README.md

 In conclusion, the distribution of expected annual returns informs us about the range of potential returns from an investment.
 We can learn about the risks and potential rewards of an investment by evaluating the shape and spread of the distribution.

 The plot (see Fig.7) gives us an idea of the range of the potential return expected from the investment.
-A skewed distribution toward larger returns may imply a higher-risk investment, whereas a more symmetric distribution may indicate a lower risk investment.
+A skewed distribution toward larger returns may imply a higher-risk investment, whereas a more symmetric distribution may indicate a lower-risk investment.

 The curve (Fig.7) seems to be somewhat wide and flat, suggesting a high degree of uncertainty in the expected returns.